stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 every minute.
 Told me it wasn't quite done, but would be in a day or two--said I could see it then--she--hadn't seen it.

-   "&lsquo;But that didn't go with me.
+   ""But that didn't go with me.
 I stepped up, and he dropped a velvet curtain over the thing before I could see it.
 He was ready to fight before letting me see it, but that--that--she--stepped up and sided with me.
 Said we ought to see it.
 Frank got horribly worked up, and gave me a punch when I tried to get at the curtain.
 I